Blog

 • Proof of delivery return: Digital POD data, including signatures, photos, and timestamps, syncs back to SAP to close the delivery loop.

-Most enterprise TMS platforms cover the first two well.
+Most enterprise SAP TMS integrations cover the first two flows well.
 Coverage on carrier updates and POD return varies significantly, and this is often where integration quality actually matters in day-to-day operations.

 Platform Breakdowns